Don des vaisseaux: Fundraising

-offer to His Majesty a ship of the line of 74 pieces of artillery and provide by this endeavour... a demonstration of what subjects can and must do who are truly worthy of the best of masters...
-There is no good Frenchman who does not feel moved by the desire to sacrifice everything to assist with the efforts of the King and of the wise and enlightened minister to restore the French Navy.
+to offer His Majesty a ship of the line of 74 cannons and, by this gesture, to give the rest of France... the signal of what subjects truly worthy of the best of masters can and should do...
+There is no good Frenchman who does not feel animated by the desire to sacrifice everything to contribute to the efforts of the king and the wise and enlightened minister to restore the French navy.

 The delegates obliged, and the example was followed the next year by the estates of Brittany, Burgundy, Artois and Flanders, the cities of Paris, Bordeaux, Montpellier and Marseille along with several private institutions and individuals such as the six corps de marchands and ferme générale.

 Not only did the Provinces offer, in this occasion, distinguished marks of unusual zeal, but M. de Choiseul has told me that he received daily letters from individuals who volunteered money.
 Amongst others, there was the case of a simple gentleman from Champagne, whose name he sadly did not recall, and who stated that as he was not a rich man and had children, he was not really in any position to make a donation; but that, as they were still young, he could dispense with a thousand pounds that he had saved and that he sent them to him to be used in the service of the King.
 M. de Choiseul responded that his majesty, after accepting them, would return them so that they would assist in educating the children, who could not fail, with such a father, to render him great services.